ParrotSec/documentation/docs/partners.md

 We have an open collaboration channel with Nanni Bassetti, developer of Caine, a GNU/Linux distribution focused on digital forensics.

 The collaboration consists in a friendly partnership where we help Caine in its development and testing process and Caine helps us with our digital forensics section.

 ***

+### Zorin OS

+We love Zorin OS and the amazing work done by its team, and we have some common goals for the future we would like to invest together in.

+The collaboration consists in a friendly partnership on some long term plans of both the projects.

+***